At the Hotel Miramar beside the Atlantic,

 The Hotel Miramar in this piece is fictional, but Astor Piazzolla, who created nuevo tango, is less fictional.

 I started Inconstant Light to give a little background about my pieces in case someone was interested, and to support the publishers who buy the rights.
 The Third Dimension appeared on-line this year in Plasma Frequency Magazine, but kindling and kindle versions of the Second Quarter issue were not produced.
-Now the magazine has closed permanently, and my story, which is here, was evidently the last to appear.
+Now the magazine has closed permanently.
+It’s been replaced with a spam site, and my story was evidently the last to appear.
 I’m certain my piece had nothing to do with the magazine closing its doors.
 Almost, anyway.

 Mostly digital abstract—graffiti wall, road signs, lane markings.
 Or maybe graffiti markings, lane signs, road wall.